 The comments come as a response to a detailed letter sent by the Moore County Commissioners to the Chairman of the Board of Health, Dr. Bill Mang.
 In the letter, commissioners asked for responses to 14 questions requesting information, explanations and updates on what is being done to slow the spread of the coronavirus.

 Reported cases of COVID-19 continue to rise in Moore County.
 Data provided by the Moore County COVID-19 Dashboard.

-Despite cases in Moore County continuing to rise, Whittmann pointed to the relatively low number of people that have died in the county as a result of COVID-19.
-“Our efforts have been, and continue to be, to keep the number of COVID-19 deaths of Moore County residents as low as possible,” said Whittmann.
+Despite cases in Moore County continuing to rise, Wittmann pointed to the relatively low number of people that have died in the county as a result of COVID-19.
+“Our efforts have been, and continue to be, to keep the number of COVID-19 deaths of Moore County residents as low as possible,” said Wittmann.
 Of the 11 deaths attributed to COVID-19, “only one death has been attributed to an individual who was under age 65 (this individual was 62).
 All other deaths were of individuals age 73 and above.”

-Since Whittmann spoke, the number of Moore County residents that have died due to COVD-19 rose to 12, according to the county’s online dashboard.
+Since Wittmann spoke, the number of Moore County residents that have died due to COVD-19 rose to 12, according to the county’s online dashboard.
 In a press release, the Moore County Health Department disclosed that the person had been living in a residential care facility.

 The county maintains the dashboard website that provides at-a-glance views used to track information such as confirmed cases, average confirmed cases in the last 10 days, recovered cases in North Carolina, cases by zip code and cases in nursing homes and assisted living facilities.

 The link to the dashboard can be found on the Moore County Health Department’s website, https://www.moorecountync.gov/health.
 The information is updated daily.

 The most vulnerable population in Moore County continue to be those living in nursing homes and assisted living communities.
 Those residents are considered to be at high risk for infection, serious illness and death.